Featured ContentIndustry insight

 Semiconductor Technologies in Advanced Weapon Systems

-Semiconductor technologies are essential in modern weapon systems, enhancing precision, range, guidance, navigation, surveillance, and electronic warfare.
-Here are some examples how various semiconductor technologies (Silicon, GaN, MEMS, FPGAs, Sensors etc.) are used in modern weapon systems:
+Modern defence systems depend heavily on semiconductor technologies.
+It enhances precision, range, guidance, navigation, surveillance, and electronic warfare.
+Here are some examples of how various semiconductor technologies (Silicon, GaN, MEMS, FPGAs, Sensors, etc.) are used in modern weapon systems.

 reconnaissance

 Electronics warfare and Radar: Electronic warfare (EW) and radar systems, built on different semiconductor technologies, form the key driver of battlefield dominance.
-Integrated circuits (ICs) fabricated using technologies such as CMOS, GaN, GaAs, and SiGe, enable operation across low-frequency digital domains and high-frequency bands—from L-band to millimetre-wave.
-These technologies support critical functions like signal detection, response generation, and countermeasures, enabling fast RF transmission, real-time processing, and agile control essential for modern EW and radar systems.
+Semiconductor manufacturers fabricate Integrated circuits (ICs) using technologies such as CMOS, GaN, GaAs, and SiGe, enabling operation across low-frequency digital domains and high-frequency bands from L-band to millimetre-wave.

+Modern radar systems rely on several semiconductor layers working together.
 At the front end, GaN-based high electron mobility transistors (HEMTs) in monolithic microwave integrated circuits (MMICs) deliver high-power RF amplification with good thermal efficiency, key for long-range radar and jamming.
-These are paired with low-noise amplifiers (LNAs), often made using SiGe BiCMOS or pHEMT processes, to ensure high sensitivity and signal integrity.
-RF switches and phase shifters, built on SOI or RF MEMS, enable dynamic beam steering in AESA radars, allowing electronic scanning without moving parts.

-Surveillance and Reconnaissance: Surveillance and reconnaissance systems today use many types of semiconductor technologies for sensing, data processing, and secure communication.
-CMOS and CCD image sensors are used in electro-optical and night vision equipment.
+Semiconductor Imaging Technologies: Electro-optical and night vision systems use CMOS and CCD image sensors.
 For thermal and FLIR imaging, infrared detectors made from materials like InGaAs, HgCdTe, and InSb are combined with special Readout ICs (ROICs).
 In radar systems, GaN HEMT chips are used in power amplifiers to send signals efficiently, while SiGe or pHEMT-based LNAs help in receiving weak signals clearly.

 Tiny Chips, Big Defence

-A nation with precision-strike capabilities can deter adversaries from engaging in prolonged conflict something seen very clearly in recent global conflicts.
+A nation with precision-strike capabilities can deter adversaries from engaging in prolonged conflict, something seen very clearly in recent global conflicts.
 These semiconductor-driven systems form a “Silicon Shield,” reducing the impact of warfare on civilians and infrastructure.
-Compared to the devastation of the World Wars, recent conflicts have seen far less destruction, underlining the value of precision weapons in enabling restrained and strategic military actions.
+Compared to the World Wars, recent conflicts have caused far less large-scale damage.

 With 15+ years of expertise and a global team of 500+ engineers, Orbit & Skyline is a trusted partner in the semiconductor industry.
 If you are looking for a semiconductor services and solution partner, reach out to us at hello@orbitskyline.com.